akdenizcse/pl-evaluation-haskell/template.md

     then 1
     else n * factorial (n - 1)
 ```
--Implement a function including if and else staments.
+- Implement a function including if and else staments.
 ```haskell
 f x
   = let a = w x